 Why I became an educator:

 After pursuing many varied career fields - be they catering, office assistant, financial planning assistant, retail management, etc. ad nauseum – I found that the one component of each that I really enjoyed was the teaching aspect.
 After teaching the last quarter of a year in a jr. high sub position at a private school, for less money than I had ever made, I realized that this was the career I wanted for myself and was happiest doing.
-I was making, and continue to make, a difference in the lives of kids who are in one of the hardest transitions in life (jr. high school) and I’ve spent the last eight years there enjoying every day I have had the privilege of doing so.
+I was making, and continue to make, a difference in the lives of kids who are in one of the hardest transitions in life (jr. high school) and I’ve spent the last eleven years there enjoying every day I have had the privilege of doing so.

 My goals for my students:

 I want my students to gain some mastery of my content – physical science – but, more importantly, I want them to be better people, more prepared for life and the rigors of higher education, more confident in their abilities to self-motivate studies and master complexity, than they were before having had me.
-I am proud that my students out performed every other school in our district and every other district in our city on last year’s CSTs but I am even more proud that my students come visit and want to tell me about all their achievements years after having had me.
+I am proud that my students out performed every other school in our district and every other district in our city on the last several years' CSTs, but I am even more proud that my students come visit and want to tell me about all their achievements years after having had me.

 Qualities of an Effective Teacher:

-Effective teachers have students who want to learn because they have made their students feel safe and made their lessons interesting and insightful and then teach them the skills to master their discipline.
+Effective teachers have students who want to learn because they have made their students feel safe, made their lessons interesting and insightful, and then teach them the skills to master their discipline.
 Such a teacher will be remembered and re-employed.
 Truly great teachers are loved.
 They were empathetic, fair, held students to high standards, thought every kid in their room was capable of growth and pushed them to grow, knew their students, knew when to bend the rules and knew when to make them iron clad.
 They rarely let students know when they were having a bad day because they still had passion for what they were doing that day, with those kids, in that school, with its unique challenges.
 My students need to be impacted by such a man.
 I am not yet this man but I am striving to be because I owe it to them.
 My life is better because of great teachers, coaches, mentors, pastors, friends and family; such gifts oughtn’t be hoarded but, rather, shared.